The Way of Shambhala

 The Sacred Path Series

 The Sacred Path series is a sequence of advanced Shambhala Training weekend retreats based on the unique inner teachings of Shambhala.
 You may start the Sacred Path series anytime after completing Shambhala Training Levels I–V and the Everyday Life series.
-The Rigden weekend retreat and the Basic Goodness series are strongly recommended.
+The Rigden weekend retreat and Basic Goodness series are strongly recommended additional preparation.
 The Sacred Path series is not prerequisite for Enlightened Society Assembly but is prerequisite for Warrior Assembly.

 Weekend Retreat 1: Great Eastern Sun